meechanism/meechanism/content/blog/why-a-styleguide/index.md

 ## What is a style guide?

-- The style guide is the living and growing single source of truth for determining the product’s UI and how it is presented.
+The style guide is the living and growing single source of truth for determining the product’s UI and how it is presented.
 It supports the primary purpose by:

 - Removing the guesswork for how certain components look and behave under certain states showcased by our component library.
 - Reusing code so styles and components aren’t reinvented.
-- Socializing the style guide and its patterns in one place so we all speak the same language and share the same expectations.
+- Socializing the style guide and its patterns in one place so teams speak the same language and share the same expectations.
 - Showing live component examples, allowing the user to interact with various elements to understand look and behavior.
 - Showing code snippets alongside components for a contextual understanding of implementation.
 - Standardizing guidelines for global styles, such as layout grids, breakpoints, colors, typography and more.